In this article we are going to discuss about Extension Method with examples in C#.

 What are Extension Methods in C#?
 When to use extension methods?

-Extension methods are widely used in real-world applications for enhancing existing types, improving code readability, and making APIs more fluent and discoverable.
+An Extension Method lets you add new methods to an existing type (class, struct, or interface) without modifying the original source code or creating a derived type.
 Whether you're using LINQ for querying collections or configuring middleware in ASP.NET Core, extension methods provide a powerful and flexible way to extend the functionality of existing types.

 using System;